SlaX0riuZ/django-exp/README.md

 - goto urls.py in projectname
 - add include library to from django.urls import path (-> from django.urls import path, include)
 - add line under urlpatterns array: path('', include('applicationname.urls'))

+#### start working with HTML
+- replace boilerplate link with the "Include via CDN" top link from getbootstrap.com
+- now you're able to use stuff from bootstrap!